 Stay up to date on local on traffic and construction with @hfxtraffic.

 If you can’t walk to your destination, Halifax Transit is the next thing!
 Halifax Transit provides a reliable bus service throughout the Halifax Region.

 Visit Halifax Transit for fares, schedules and route maps.

 Halifax Transit also operates the ferries that run between Halifax and Dartmouth with free transfers connecting to transit buses.

-Halifax does not offer uber.
+Note: Halifax does not currently offer Uber service.

-Helmets must be worn by all bicycle riders across Nova Scotia.
+Note: Helmets must be worn by all bicycle riders across Nova Scotia.